Field of 10,000 teams narrowed to final 96 for Nationals

 The traditional 56 regional champions and representatives have advanced to the National Championships via success through the first two legs of the annual US Youth Soccer National Championship Series, where more than 10,000 teams began their journey at the US Youth Soccer State Championships.

-The National League consists of teams, Under-14 through Under-18 Boys and Girls, who qualified for league play through success in their respective US Youth Soccer Regional Leagues and US Youth Soccer Regional Championships.
-Established in 2007, National League teams have captured a combined 39 of a possible 58 US Youth Soccer National Championships in the first eight years.
+The National League consists of 15U through 19/20U boys and girls teams, all of which qualified for league play through success in their respective US Youth Soccer Regional Leagues and US Youth Soccer Regional Championships.
+Established in 2007, National League teams have captured a combined 47 of a possible 68 US Youth Soccer National Championships in the league’s nine years.

-Round robin match times are scheduled for 7:30 a.m., 9:30 a.m., 11:30 a.m. and 1:30 p.m. on the opening day of play with preliminary games continuing through Thursday.
+Round robin match times are scheduled for 7 a.m., 9 a.m., 11 a.m. and 1 p.m. on the opening day of play, with preliminary games continuing through Thursday.
 Teams will earn three points for a win, one point for a tie and no points for a loss.
-The teams with the most points at the conclusion of Thursday’s play in the Under-13 and Under-19 age groups will advance to play for the National Championship on Saturday, July 30.
-In the Under-14 through Under-18 age groups, the top two teams in each group move on to semifinals for a chance to earn a place in their respective National Championship final on Sunday, July 31.
+The teams with the most points at the conclusion of Thursday’s play in the 13U and 14U age groups will advance to play for the National Championship on Saturday, July 29.
+In the 15U through 19/20U age groups, the top two teams in each group move on to semifinals for a chance to earn a place in their respective National Championship final on Sunday, July 30.

-The James P. McGuire Cup final will begin at 8 p.m.
-CT on Saturday, July 30 to determine the Under-19 Boys National Champion.
+The James P. McGuire Cup final will begin at 7 a.m.
+CT on Sunday, July 30 to determine the 19/20U Boys National Champion.
 The James P. McGuire Cup is the oldest trophy in youth sports, dating back to 1935 with the inaugural youth championships, and played annually except during World War II.
 Officially known as the United States Soccer Federation National Junior Challenge Cup, the competition was renamed the James P. McGuire Junior Champion Cup in 1975, after the late United States Soccer Federation President.

 Annually, the US Youth Soccer National Championship Series provides the nation’s top collegiate and professional coaches with the premier stage to identify and scout the most coveted players in the country.